ChrisDuffley/stationPlaylist/addoninternals.md

 For blind broadcasters, one of the things they worry is pressing a wrong jingle key by accident, thus script writers were asked to implement a way for broadcasters to learn which carts are assigned to cart keys.
 As of time of this post, all three screen readers (JAWS for Windows (script author: Brian Hartgen), Window-Eyes (script author: Jeff Bishop), NVDA (script author: Joseph Lee (I, the author of this article)) includes a feature to learn jingle assignments.
 As this is an article on internals of an NVDA add-on, I'll give you an overview of what happens when you activate and explore cart assignments (in fact, this section was the most interesting and feedback driven portion of the add-on).
 Along the way you'll learn where Cart Explorer (NVDA's version of cart learn mode) draws its power and why it is very important.

-### Carts in StationPlaylist Studio
+### Carts in StationPlaylist Studio and Remote Studio

-Studio comes in three editions: Demo (same as Pro but for limited time trial), Standard and Pro.
+Studio (for local installs) comes in three editions: Demo (same as Pro but for limited time trial), Standard and Pro.
 The first user visible difference between Standard and Pro is number of cart assignments: Standard can store 48 jingles, while Pro can work with 96 of them.

 To play jingles, a broadcaster would use Cart Edit Mode Control+T), then assign a hotkey to a file.
 For Studio Standard, you can assign F1 through F12 by themselves or in combination with Control, Shift or Alt.
 In Demo and Pro, number row can be assigned (1 through 9, 0, hyphen (-) and equals (=) either by themselves or in combination with Control, Shift or Alt, for a grand total of 96 jingles).
 Once jingles are assigned, they will appear under cart menus (there are four cart menus, one for standalone keys (called main) and one each for Control, Shift and Alt).

+Remote Studio does include carts but is limited to 12 slots and works differently than local Studio.
+Unlike local Studio, carts are limited to twelve function keys (F1 through F12).
+Another difference is cart source - whereas local Studio is limited to defining carts from the local storage device (file system), Remote Studio carts can be either local (stored on the local computer) or a slot from a cart defined remotely (accessing Studio installed somewhere).
+There is alos no cart edit mode - carts must be defined from Options/carts tab.

 ### Where does Studio store carts?

-Studio's "carts" are housed in Studio installation folder.
+The local Studio's "carts" are housed in Studio installation folder.
 There are four cart files (called banks) in use: a .cart file for each of the cart banks (main, Shift, Control, Alt).
 During normal business hours, Studio will work with these four banks unless told by a broadcaster to load carts from a different cart bank file.

+Remote Studio also defines carts in a file located at the same location as local Studio.
+However, as Remote Studio is limited to twelve carts, all of them are defined in a single file and is stored differently.

 ### Cart Explorer: my own Summer of Code